- 1903-1975 (Creation)

 In addition to his local political service, Haig was an active member of many city clubs and foundations.
 He joined the Belleville Rotary Club in 1935, and became their President from 1938 to 1939, after serving as their Secretary from 1937 to 1938.
 He served as the President of the Belleville Chamber of Commerce in 1939.
 He was on the Board of Governors for the Belleville General Hospital from 1939 to 1940 and again from 1950 to 1965.
 He was the Chairman of the Board from 1965 to 1966.
 He also was the President of the Belleville chapter of the Canadian Cancer Society as well as President of CJBQ Radio.
 Haig was a member of Bridge Street United Church.

-He was married to Mary Elizabeth Roberts, born in 1909 and died in 2004.
+He was married to Mary Elizabeth Roberts (1910-2004) in 1941.
 Together they had four children: Trudi Banting, Christine Cox, Andy Haig, and Archie Haig.
 His known grandchildren are James Douglas and Alan McLean Banting.
 Haig Road in Kingston is named for him.

 Immediate source of acquisition or transfer